Mom's Best Recipes

 Quick Sautéed Spinach

-A fast, garlicky side dish with bright lemon and crisp-tender leaves.
-Done in minutes, tastes like you tried harder than you did.
+Fast, garlicky spinach with lemon and a little heat.
+A 10 minute side that tastes like you tried way harder than you did.

 Author By Matt Campbell